ricmac/Cybercultural/src/posts/internet-2008.md

 ---
 title: "What the Internet Was Like in 2008"
-description: "The launch of app stores by Apple and Google shook up the web ecosystem in 2008.
-Now there were potential gatekeepers.
-Although Google also launched its Chrome browser, so it covered all bases."
+description: "The launch of app stores by Apple and Google shakes up the web ecosystem in 2008 — now there are potential gatekeepers.
+Although Google also launches its Chrome browser, so it covers all bases."
 date: 2024-08-02
 permalink: "p/internet-2008/"
 tags: ['web20', 'year', '2008']